Neutral Pion Photoproduction in a Regge Model: Introduction

-There are several pion photoproduction models developed to describe the nucleon resonance region~\cite{Drechsel:2007if,Workman:2011vb,Anisovich:2012ct,Kamano:2013iva}, which is not the case of the high-energy regime.
+There are several neutral pion photoproduction models developed to describe the nucleon resonance region~\cite{Drechsel:2007if,Workman:2011vb,Anisovich:2012ct,Kamano:2013iva}, which is not the case of the high-energy regime.
+Regge description has not been updated in the recent past, with the exception of Ref.~\cite{Sibirtsev:2009kw}.
 In view of the forthcoming measurements it is therefore necessary to revisit the theoretical models.
 This the main focus of this paper.
 According to Regge theory, at asymptotically large center of mass energies reaction amplitudes are determined by the right-most singularly in the complex angular momentum plane of the cross-channel partial waves.
 Except for elastic scattering, which is dominated by the Pomeron, these are the Regge poles.
 A single Regge pole contribution factorizes into a product of ``couplings/residues" and ``propagators".
 This property enables classification of Regge poles similar to that of elementary particles~\cite{Gribov:2009zz}.
 As the center of mass energy decreases, sub-leading angular momentum plane singularities become relevant including Regge poles with lower intercept {\it aka.} daughter trajectories and Regge cuts.
 Since the ultimate goal is to connect the Regge and resonance regions and make predictions for the energy range of the CLAS measurement, in this paper we also explore these sub-leading contributions.
 We focus on scattering in the forward direction where the dominant Regge singularities originate from the $t-$channel exchanges.
 The goal is to find a simple, albeit consistent with Regge theory, parametrization that once the CLAS data is analyzed, can be applied in a simultaneous study of the resonance and Regge regions {\it e.g.} using finite energy sum rules.

 The paper is organized as follows.
 In Section~\ref{sec:formalism} we discuss the $t$-channel amplitudes and their connection to the direct, $s$-channel observables.
 Conventions and details of calculations are given in Appendix \ref{app:t} and \ref{app:s}.
 Specification of the Regge exchange model is given in Section \ref{sec:model}.
 Analysis of existing data is summarized in Section \ref{sec:results} and predictions for the CLAS energy range and for $E_\gamma = 9\mbox{ GeV}$, relevant for the upcoming experiments at JLab are given in Section \ref{sec:pred}.
 Conclusions are summarized in Section~\ref{sec:concl}.